 “Failing to plan is planning to fail” – Alan Lakein

-The more organized you are, the fewer chances are that important things will be forgotten.
-We’ve all been there, (more times than we’d like to admit!) where important things fall through the cracks because we’re busy being busy.
+The more organized you are, the less chances are that important things will be forgotten.
+We’ve all been there (more times than we’d like to admit!) where important things fall through the cracks because we’re busy being busy.
 The only way to eliminate this mishap is to be meticulously organized.

 If everything is accounted for, nothing will be missed.
 Apply this mentality to your life outside of goal chasing and work as well.
 For example, If you spend hours searching for a book that you need because you didn’t replace it in the specified spot, then you’re wasting precious time that could be used to do something more productive.